bitagoras/xtype/README.md

 **Meta element type:** array of unsigned integer (`i`,`j`,`k`,`l`)

-**Meta element value:** relative byte offset to the list elements from the beginning of the metainfo
+**Meta element value:** relative byte offset to the list elements from the beginning of the metadata

 **Alternative with dict keyword:** `TOC`

 **Explanation:**

 This meta feature allows to access a elements of large data files.
 The relative offsets are stored in an integer array with the same length as the list or dict object.
 The offset points to the beginning of each element (in list) or the keyword value (in dict).
-If the targeting  element has other meta information, the offset points to the `*` token which is the first byte of the list element.
+If the targeting  element has other metadata, the offset points to the `*` token which is the first byte of the list element.

 **Example:**